oh-security/security-decision-engine/README.md

 It does not execute actions.
 It does not modify customer environments.

-The sole responsibility of this system is decision evaluation.
+This system focuses on decision evaluation.

 Responsibility Boundary